Greenhouse gas inventory

-The data collected was divided into 3 categories defined as Scopes.Scope 1 includes direct emissions from sources that are owned and controlled by the College(for example, combustion of natural gas).Scope 2 includes indirect emissions resulting from the generation of purchased energy (for example, electricity), and Scope 3 includes indirect emissions that are a result of activities related to the College, but are not owned or controlled by the College (for example, employee commuting).Scope 3 emission data is more difficult to collect and therefore is treated as a more approximate estimation than Scope 1 and 2.
+The data collected was divided into three categories defined as scopes.Scope 1 includes direct emissions from sources that are owned and controlled by the college (e.g., combustion of natural gas).Scope 2 includes indirect emissions resulting from the generation of purchased energy (e.g., example, electricity), and Scope 3 includes indirect emissions that are a result of activities related to the college but are not owned or controlled by the college (e.g., employee commuting).Scope 3 emission data is more difficult to collect and therefore is treated as a more approximate estimation than scopes 1 and 2.

 During the fiscal year of 2016, Skidmore College emitted approximately 19,023 MTCDE.
 Scope 1 sources contributed 5,340 MTCDE, Scope 2 contributed 4,206 MTCDE, and Scope 3 contributed about 9,477 MTCDE.
 Skidmore’s student-run apartment composting program contributed to 1.76 MTCDE reduction in net emissions.
 Please click the menu at left to download the full 2016 report.